TheWilley/Fruity_Dance_Sprite_Sheet_Generator/readme.md

 ## Configure the generator
 The current configuration is set to give the best user experience, but you may reconfigure the generator if you want to.

-You can find the config variable `settings` in `generator/scripts/conifg.js`.
+You can find the config file `config.json` in the `src` folder.
 The current config looks like this:
 ```javascript
     var settings = {
         /*/ Canvas settings /*/